junkwama/py-lessons/READM.md

 Notes:
 - The global function `type(var)`: returns the type of the variable it receives as a parameter.
-- We can also use the `isinstance(var, type)` function to check if a variable is an instance of a type class "type".
+- We can also use the `isinstance(var, type)` function to check if a variable is an instance of a type class `type`.

 ### 1.A STRING